epfl-ada/ada-2024-project-bradaframanadamada/README.md

 ### For Q1:
 **Character’s archetype extraction:** We will use the NLP model GPT4o mini to extract each character from the film’s summary and assign to each character their archetypes.
 The clusters on the chractter’s archetype are defined using the classification defined on this website (see: https://nofilmschool.com/character-archetypes).
 There is also the character’s occupation defined in the wikidata character but we are not sure if we will use this data since not a lot of character’s have wikidata information, we can use it to complete the character type analyses obtained previously.

-**Defined actor’s career step and paths:** We will join each character-personas tuple computed in the first step with the character metadata for the CMU dataset.
-Then we can group the data by actor name, and aggregate the data ordered chronologically to obtain for each actor a chronological list of each character he played.
+**Defined actor’s career step and paths:** We will identify some stages through the career of an actor.
+We will look at how many films have been made in a given period.
+We will also see which genre is the prefered during a certain stage of the actor's career or if he/she changed their favorite realisation country.

 **Movie genre selection by the actor:** We will study if an actor always plays in the same genre of film or if he plays in a large number of films.